stormpath/roadstorm-jwt-microservices-tutorial/README.md

         ERROR Unable to get account: No public key registered for kid: 6b9ee19a-f174-4c77-aa96-922aba8a7879.
 JWT claims: {userName=anna, iat=1471971569, nbf=1471971569, exp=1471971629}
         ```

         The good news is that the consumer got the message.
 The bad news is that the `8081` microservice doesn't trust the `8080` microservice.
-That is, the `8080` microwservice has not registered its public key with the `8081` microservice, so there's no way for it to verify the signature of the JWT that was created with teh `8080` microservice's private key.
+That is, the `8080` microservice has not registered its public key with the `8081` microservice, so there's no way for it to verify the signature of the JWT that was created with teh `8080` microservice's private key.

     2. Establish trust